doctrine/orm/docs/en/reference/faq.rst

 If you set a many-to-one or one-to-one association target-entity to any parent class of an inheritance hierarchy Doctrine does not know what PHP class the foreign is actually of.
-To find this out it has to execute an SQL query to look this information up in the database.
+To find this out it has to execute a SQL query to look this information up in the database.

 EntityGenerator
 ---------------